Double Switch (video game): Reception

 Electronic Gaming Monthly gave the Sega CD version a 6 out of 10, describing it as "like Night Trap, [but] a little more involving".
 Manny LaMancha of GamePro praised the full-motion video quality and Thomas Dolby's music for the game, and said that "Double Switch is good enough that it'll sit in your CD tray until you're done – and you'll be glad you stuck it through the end."

 Reviewing the Saturn version, a Next Generation critic felt that Double Switch holds up fairly well as a movie, with high production values, decent acting, and "top-notch" sets, but not as a game.
 He particularly noted the awkward interface and the repetitiveness of having to rewatch the same video segments over and over while using trial and error to figure out the correct course of actions.
 He also said that the poor video quality would have been acceptable on the Sega CD, but not on the Saturn.
 While Electronic Gaming Monthly never published an official review of the Saturn version, their preview based on a 90% complete beta was written in the manner of a review.
 They agreed that the graphics, while an improvement over the Sega CD version, are not up to Saturn standards, and also criticized the "highly confusing" gameplay.
 They concluded, "Players who are expecting a revamped version of Night Trap are sadly mistaken.
 This title boasts nothing more than a fallen star thrown in with other B-actors that have as much of a future as this title."
-Power Unlimited reviewed the Sega CD version and gave a score of 78% writing: "Double Switch is yet another interactive movie for the Sega CD.
-It's a shame that it seems like all those actors who play in it don't take their jobs seriously at all.
-All the more frightening: it probably is!"